DhwaniSondhi/Risk-Domination-Game/README.md

 2. Commits
     1. Commit Description should be clear and concise in a sentence
 3. Merge Request
-    1. All merge requests should be made for develop branch
+    1. All merge requests should be made to develop branch
-    2. should pass the build and test phases in CI
+    2. Should pass the build and test phases in CI
 4. Merge Request needs to be approved by someone other than the creator
 5. One Branch per feature